section-engineering-education/engineering-education/articles/getting-started-with-dialogs-in-android-kotlin/index.md

 In this tutorial, we're going to lay our focus on `AlertDialog` where we'll mainly cover the following concepts:

-- Creating Alert dialogs
+- Creating Alert dialogs;
     - Adding title, buttons, message, and an icon
     - Handle dialog events

-- Customizing Alert dialogs
+- Customizing Alert dialogs;
     - Creating custom layout resource file
     - Use of DataBinding to access views
     - Creating a round-corner-shape dialog.

 #### Creating an Android project
 Launch Android Studio and create an `Empty Activity` project with the following specifications.

 `Name`: *Dialogs in Android*